Transgender history: Peru

-Prior to the 16th century arrival of Spanish conquistadors, the Inca Empire and their Moche predecessors revered third-gender persons and organized their society around an Andean cosmovision that made room for masculine and feminine ambiguity based in "complementary dualism."
+Before the 16th-century arrival of Spanish conquistadors, the Inca Empire and their Moche predecessors revered third-gender persons.
+They organized their society around an Andean cosmovision that allowed for masculine-feminine ambiguity grounded in "complementary dualism."
 Third-gender shamans as ritual practitioners were subject to violence as the Spanish suppressed pre-colonial worldviews.

-In 2014, the Peruvian Constitutional Court ruled against a transgender woman changing her gender on her national identity document, but in October 2016 the court reversed the earlier decision, acknowledging "people are not only defined by their biological sex, but one must also take into consideration their psychic and social reality."
+In 2014, the Peruvian Constitutional Court ruled against a transgender woman changing her gender on her national identity document.
+Still, in October 2016, the court reversed the earlier decision, acknowledging "people are not only defined by their biological sex, but one must also take into consideration their psychic and social reality."
 Following this, transgender people in Peru can petition a judge for a legal gender change without having undergone sexual reassignment surgery.

 Uruguay

 In 2018, Uruguay passed a law granting rights to transgender people, entitling them to gender confirmation surgery and hormones paid for by the state.
-The law also mandates that a number of transgender people receive public jobs.
+The law also mandates that some transgender people receive public jobs.
 Transgender people can now specify their gender identity and change their legal name without requiring approval from a judge.
 In addition, transgender people who suffered persecution during the Uruguayan military dictatorship from 1973 to 1985 will receive compensation.
-The law also allows minors (under 18) to legally change name without prior parental or court approval.
+The law also allows minors (under 18) to change their name without prior parental or court approval legally.